Thailand On A Budget: The Ultimate Travel Guide

 I’ll include a brief overview of a Thailand trip cost, as well as tips for saving money on accommodation, transport, food, and more.

 Thailand’s currency is the Thai Baht.
-32 Baht = 1 USD.
+32 Baht = 1 USD (this exchange rate may fluctuate).

 Just to make it easier, I’ll list all costs in USD.